Asiwaju-Adeniyi/SimulProject/README.md

 - **Recipient of the IEEE Computer Society Golden Core Award and multiple R&D 100 Awards.**
 - **Holds degrees from Caltech** (B.S., Applied Mathematics) **and Iowa State University** (M.S., Ph.D., Applied Mathematics).

-Dr. Gustafson’s ongoing research explores **b-posits** — a bounded variant of the posit number system — and their potential for improving numerical stability in large-scale scientific computations.
+Prof. Gustafson’s ongoing research explores **b-posits** — a bounded variant of the posit number system — and their potential for improving numerical stability in large-scale scientific computations.

 ---